tsmuskin/CS505-Project/README.md

     accelerate launch train.py --config='configs/train_emoji.json'

+Instead of training the model you can download [this saved model](https://drive.google.com/file/d/1i1C_XDuIPZy_uVCn4DKGtPhu3elucWpu/view?usp=drive_link) and put it under models/emoji
 ## Evaluate a model
 To Evalute/Obtain outputs: Make sure to recall `accelerate config` to use multi-CPU, but still use the GPU's from the SCC.